 "Rice, oat, and aspen bark provide for gentle exfoliation," says Mraz-Robinson.
 "These are paired with aloe, calendula, licorice, and chamomile to soothe the skin.
 Plus, it comes in single-use packets, which is super convenient.
 I also like this cleanser as it is free of artificial fragrances and dyes, which can be very irritating to the skin."

 "This cleanser contains both an oat-, rice-, and bark-based physical exfoliator and a papaya-based chemical exfoliator," explains Mraz-Robinson.
-"In addition, this cleanser also contains salicylic acid that is activated with addition of water and results in an deep and exfoliating cleansing experience."
+"In addition, this cleanser also contains salicylic acid that is activated with the addition of water and results in a deep and exfoliating cleansing experience."

-"AmorePacific provides an amazing yet gentle exfoliation with this hardworking product," confirms Bae.
+"AmorePacific provides amazing yet gentle exfoliation with this hardworking product," confirms Bae.